 If you think that your own family is a little bit difficult sometimes, just be glad that you are not a Ptolemy.
 Although they were magnificently rich and powerful, being born into the family that ruled Egypt was a mixed blessing.
 They did not like to share their power with people outside the royal family.
 For that reason, brothers and sisters were often expected to marry each other.
 Even worse, they were prone to murdering each other – often by poison.
 If you were king or queen of Egypt, you could live a life of fabulous luxury, but you would never feel entirely safe.

 At least a ruler of Egypt would always be rich.
 The Egyptian pharaohs had perfected the art of collecting taxes.
-It was a wealthy country, and when the Ptolemies took over, they raked in the money.
+It was a wealthy country, and when the Ptolemys took over, they raked in the money.
 The crops grew amazingly well because Egypt had a wonderful combination: sunshine and water.
-Every summer, the River Nile flooded its banks and watered the fields..
+Every summer, the River Nile flooded its banks and watered the fields.
 Its mines produced gold – which of course contributed immensely to its wealth – and also salt which was used to embalm the Egyptian mummies in their tombs.

 The city of Alexandria was built on wide sweeping streets.
-Eight chariots could ride along side each other down its main avenue.
+Eight chariots could ride alongside each other down its main avenue.
 The pavements were sheltered from the Egyptian sun by colonnades.
 Almost every race in the world could be seen there.

 Giant hawk-headed statues guarded the temples and palaces.
-Out to sea a 400 foot tall beacon, blazoned in the sky at night.
+Out to sea, a 400 foot tall beacon blazoned in the sky at night.
 The lighthouse of Alexandria was one of the highest buildings in its time – and one of the seven wonders of the ancient world.
 The most powerful city of the age was Rome, but the money and glamour were to be found in Alexandria.

 I’ll just make a little note here about dates.
 When we are talking about years that are BC – or Before Christ – we are counting back.
 The year 10 BC is closer to our time than the year 100 BC.

 Cleopatra was born in the year 69 BC and lived to 30 BC.
 Her father, Auletes, was king of the most important country in the Middle East.
 But on the other side of the Mediterranean sea, in Italy, the City of Rome was flexing its muscles.
 The Roman army was a highly scientific fighting machine.
-It was not invincible, but only the most warlike peoples could fend it off.
+It was not invincible, but only the most warlike people could fend them off.

 Auletes died when Cleopatra was 18 years old, in 51 BC.
 She now ruled Egypt with her younger brother, Ptolemy.
 As was the custom in her family, Ptolemy was also her husband.
 It was a difficult time: the Nile failed to flood, causing famines.
 It was not long before Ptolemy and Cleopatra fell out.
 She had to flee from the country together with her sister, Arsinoe.